 We have now included another way to add metadata to your images without having to upload a metadata.json file to the same folder location.
 This alternative method stores the metadata in the database.
-(Note: this feature is currently only available when you update to the latest beta 1.8.8.)

 When using this feature, you can follow these guidelines: